Storey Hall: History

-A major refurbishment and addition was completed in 1996 to the design of Ashton Raggatt McDougall.
-The design of the new works is colourful and angular, employing Penrose tiles to create the patterned facade and the refurbished interior of the original auditorium.
+A major refurbishment of the hall, and a large addition to the south was completed in 1996 to the design of Ashton Raggatt McDougall.

 The ground level of the original hall houses the RMIT First Site Gallery, which is operated by the RMIT Union, and has a focus on new media, as well as a cafe named re:vault.

 Architecture

 One of the key influences in the design of the Storey Hall annex is the use of Penrose’s tiling pattern, developed by Roger Penrose.
 The street façade is a version of the historic hall next door, its basic shapes of arch below and window above transformed by applying the Penrose pattern.
-The precast Penrose patterned tiles incorporate the impression of ruffles, keys and suspender belts to represent the Suffragettes, who once occupied used the original hall.
+The precast Penrose patterned tiles incorporate the impression of ruffles, keys and suspender belts to represent the suffragettes of the Women's Political Association.
 The colours of purple and green also reflect those of the women's liberation movement, with the green, used more extensively inside, referring to the Hibernian Hall’s construction by the Irish community of Melbourne.
 The foyer contains off-form concrete walls and columns with a curved stairwell.
 The main auditorium’s ceiling and large areas of wall are composed of geometric Penrose tile patterns in green and white.

 Storey Hall is both architecturally and historically significant as it has won numerous awards and combines both the historical and traditional aspects of the former Hibernian Hall to create a complex and daring building.